 In 1994, Allstate Insurance Company canceled the fire insurance policy of an Oregon woman after her former spouse broke in and set multiple fires around her home.
-She had been abused by the former spouse throughout the marriage and left in 1992.
-Initially, Allstate refused to pay the claim on the
+She had been abused by the former spouse throughout the

 D. ADVERSE ACTION AGAINST THIRD PARTIES ASSOCIATED WITH VICTIM(S) OF DOMESTIC VIOLENCE